sileshn/Magisk-WSL2-Patcher/README.md

 ## How to use

-* Plug your phone via USB and make sure adb is properly set up: your device should appear when running `adb devices`.
+* Plug your phone via USB and make sure adb is properly set up.
+Your device should appear when running the command `<path to adb> devices`.
+* Copy your boot image to the same folder containing the scripts.
 * Run `sh boot_patch.sh boot.img`
-* The patched file `new-boot.img` will/should have the exact sha256 hash as the `magisk_patched-*.img` that's patched using an android device.
+* The patched file `new-boot.img` will be saved in the same directory.
+It will/should have the exact sha256 hash as the `magisk_patched-*.img` that's patched using an android device.